Compute

 Specifies the object to which alarm notifications will be sent.
 You can select the account contact or a topic.

-• Account contact is the mobile number and email address of the registered account.
+• Account contact: Enter the phone number and email address of the registered account.

 • Topic: A topic is used to publish messages and subscribe to notifications.
 If the required topic is unavailable, create one and add subscriptions to it on the SMN console.
 For details, see Creating a Topic and Adding Subscriptions.
 For the HTTP/HTTPS messages, see HTTP/HTTPS Messages.